-Insulated the attic and front of the building with blown-in cellulose, adding about 12” in the attic.
+Insulated the attic and South (old entrance) end of the building with blown-in cellulose, adding about 12” in the attic.
 All labor by volunteers.

 Constructed a new entrance, including an ADA-compliant ramp on the NE corner of the building, and put in an ADA/accessible bathroom on the main floor.
 This work was partially financed by a $20,000 grant from the “Cultural Facilities” program, administered by the VT Arts Council, plus financing and a mortgage to pay the balance due, from the VT State Grange, both of which we greatly appreciate!
 Our electrical system received a much-needed upgrade, as mandated by the Fire Marshal and building inspector.
 Much volunteer labor was given, including construction of new folding-chair storage bins on wheels under the stage and painting.

 We replaced all the fluorescent fixtures in the lower level with new, energy-efficient Super T8 fluorescent fixtures, with the help of a substantial rebate from Efficiency Vermont.